Reservation Road

 Reservation Road is a 2007 American crime drama film directed by Terry George and based on the book of the same title by John Burnham Schwartz, who, along with George, adapted the novel for the screenplay.
-The film, starring Joaquin Phoenix and Mark Ruffalo, deals with the aftermath of a fatal car crash.
+The film, starring Joaquin Phoenix, Jennifer Connelly, and Mark Ruffalo, deals with the aftermath of a fatal car crash.
 It was released to theaters on October 19, 2007.